ray00178/EasyAlbum/README.md

     $ gem install cocoapods

-To integrate EasyAlbum into your Xcode project using CocoaPods, specify it to a target in your `Podfile`:
+To integrate EasyAlbum into your XCode project using CocoaPods, specify it to a target in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'